-will not affect the difference between the two numbers.
+As can be seen, 10 is added to the four and to the seven, and so forth through the problem.
+This method is based upon the idea that adding the same amount to two numbers will not affect the difference between the two numbers.
 Notice that although ten is added to both the minuend and subtrahend, it is the form it takes that is so important.
-In the minuend, ten is added to the 4 in the ones place, whereas it is added to the 7 in the tens place in the subtrahend.
+In the minuend, ten is added to the 4 in the ones place, whereas in the subtrahend it is added to the 7 in the tens place.